walkr/oi/README.md

 # Help
 $ make help

-# Upload to pypi
+# Upload your program to pypi
 $ make distribute
 ```

-## Now the interesting bit.
+### Now the interesting bit.
 Are you ready?
-Run your program on one computer, then control from anywhere with a single line change (actually two).
+Run your program on one computer, then control it from another with a single line change (actually two).

-Just change the address `ipc:///tmp/program.sock` to a real `tcp://192.168.1.100:5000` in both your `programd` and `programctl`.
+Just change the address `ipc:///tmp/program.sock` to a tcp address, such as `tcp://192.168.1.100:5000` in both your `programd.py` and `programctl.py`.
 That's it! (:

 #### License